nuta/operating-system-in-1000-lines/website/en/15-virtio-blk.md

 For example, when writing to a disk, virtqueue will be used as follows:

-1. The driver writes a read/write request in the Descriptor area.
+1. The driver writes a read/write request in the Descriptor Table.
 2. The driver adds the index of the head descriptor to the Available Ring.
 3. The driver notifies the device that there is a new request.
 4. The device reads a request from the Available Ring and processes it.